Magneto-optics of a charge-tunable quantum dot: Observation of a negative diamagnetic shift: Introduction

 \section{Introduction}

 Self-assembled Quantum Dots (QDs) in semiconductors form a well-known platform for quantum technologies.
-They have proven to be the best contemporary single-photon sources \citep{Dekel2000,Michler.2000,Tomm2021,Santori2001}, while providing an excellent interface between anchored spin qubits and \textquotedblleft flying\textquotedblright{} photon qubits.
-Much progress has been made in controlling confined-spin qubits in QDs \citep{Awschalom2008,Yamamoto2008,Kodriano2012,Schwartz2015} and entangling them with photons Sen\citep{Akopian2006,Lukin2010,Ohno2012,Gao2012,DeGreve2012,Schaibley2013} , enabling deterministic generation of long strings of entangled photons \citep{cluster,Peniakov2020,Cogan2022}.
-In addition, QDs still provide a convenient platform for studying the many-body states of confined many carriers complexes.
-Interesting properties of such complexes include the relative interactions between the consisting particles, the form of their spatial wavefunctions, and their response to externally applied fields, to name a few.
-In particular, an externally applied magnetic field causes the associated optical transitions to energetically shift - an effect known as the \textit{diamagnetic shift}.
-Modeling those shifts in confined systems is still an ongoing effort \citep{Fu2010,Glazov2007,Shin:15,Walck1998,Schulhauser2002}.
+They have proven to be the best contemporary single-photon sources \citep{Dekel2000,Michler.2000,Tomm2021,Santori2001,cylu2021}, while providing an excellent interface between anchored spin qubits and \textquotedblleft flying\textquotedblright{} photon qubits \citep{Cogan2022}.
+Much progress has been made in controlling confined-spin qubits in QDs \citep{Awschalom2008,Yamamoto2008,Kodriano2012,Schwartz2015}, entangling them with photons \citep{Akopian2006,Lukin2010,Ohno2012,Gao2012,DeGreve2012,Schaibley2013} , and allowing deterministic generation of long strings of entangled photons \citep{cluster,Peniakov2020,Cogan2023}.
+In addition, QDs still provide a convenient platform for studying many-body complexes composed of multiple confined carriers.
+Interesting properties of such complexes include the relative interactions between the constituent particles, the form of their spatial wavefunctions, and their response to externally applied fields.
+In particular, an externally applied magnetic field removes the Kramers' degeneracy and causes the optical transitions to energetically shift.
+The first interaction, known as the Zeeman-interaction, depends linearly on the field strength, while the second interaction known as the \textit{diamagnetic shift}, depends quadratically on the field strength \cite{Ivchenko2005}.
+Modeling these shifts in confined systems and in particular in semiconductor nanostructures is still a subject of many research efforts \citep{Fu2010,Glazov2007,Shin:15,Walck1998,Schulhauser2002}.

+We present here a magneto-optical study, mainly in Faraday configuration, of a semiconductor QD with very well-identified optical transitions between various few-confined-carriers configuration in different charge states.
+In particular, we focus our attention on the magneto optical properties of the doubly, positively-charged excitonic complex $X^{+2}$.